All Episodes

 Your teacher is nothing more than somebody who is telling you things that she doesn't know to be true.

-There is just go right to the hurricane story.
+Just go right to the hurricane store.

-All you need to do is is create doubt about one fact that his teacher told him, and the seed has been planted.
+All you need to do is create doubt about one fact that his teacher told him, and the seed has been planted.

 And there's nothing better that he could end up doing for his own education than to start questioning these things that he's told rather than just believing them because it's a teacher.